 To qualify and practice as a CPN, practitioners must complete a minimum of an AARPN accredited clinical degree program in Clinical Nutrition/Nutritional Medicine and be credentialled as a CPN by AARPN.
 Ongoing CPN credentialling is dependent on continuing association membership, ethics and code of conduct compliance, meeting annual CPD requirements, and currency of professional insurances, first aid, and clearances.
 Training includes:

-- Extensive clinical practicum in Clinical Nutrition/Nutritional Medicine - Nutritional biochemistry, pharmacology, counselling, and dietary therapy - Clinical examination, pathophysiology, and functional pathology - Clinical case formulation and personalised Nutritional Medicine prescribing - Research methods/nutritional epidemiology, and Public Health Nutrition
+- · Extensive clinical practicum in Clinical Nutrition/Nutritional Medicine - · Nutritional biochemistry, pharmacology, counselling, and dietary therapy - Clinical examination, pathophysiology, and functional pathology regulation and funding.